VeldiHruthika/Task-1-Data-Cleaning-Preprocessing/README.md

 8.Finally checked the cleaned data and saved it as a new CSV file.

-titanic.csv — the original dataset I used.
+Titanic-Dataset.csv — the original dataset I used.